hatonthecat/Pokey-Linux/README.md

 ![Pokey_Minch_suit](https://github.com/user-attachments/assets/11b0601c-d4a5-405c-83a4-de0d4cfcb70d)

-A Yocto-based distribution of distributions for embedded systems using single or few apps.
+A Yocto-based distribution of distributions for embedded systems using single or few apps for solar powered devices.

 Pokey Linux is a platform for developing many single-application OSes, using the fewest resources possible.
 It is of course a reference to the Poky tool in Yocto, and the [Earthbound](https://earthbound.fandom.com/wiki/Pokey_Minch) character for the 1995 SNES game.
 While I have read about Yocto for years, I just thought naming this project Pokey would be a convenient and funny mnemonic way to recall a tool.
 While I haven't developed any code for it, it aims to be a repository of binaries that one can search and download, but also locate the package dependencies and the Yocto methods for creating it (in other words, non-technical users can work their way from a GUI-based software manager like [Synaptic](https://en.wikipedia.org/wiki/Synaptic_(software)) or [Cubic](https://github.com/PJ-Singh-001/Cubic), and see the steps taken to develop it, or perhaps just a few steps to make a modification).
 I realized this might be a better approach to indecision, as indecision of what single application OS to develop first is besides the point.
 Someone might want a binary with just VLC, or Thunderbird, or Midori, and nothing else (and of course, a GUI for the board support).
 It's also a way to learn to build without knowing what OS I need to use.
 Why not just make a bunch?
 Inspired by this tool: https://tiny.slitaz.org/index.php